nielskrijger/node-url-permissions/README.md

 /files/DfDXj4knrEvetvcA:read,write
 ```

 Say you want to share this file with anonymous users.
-To model this in your system's permission model you might create a group or role "anonymous" and add the permission above to that group/role.
-Allowing anyone to add permissions to the group "anonymous" will quickly grow that group's permission list to millions of records creating performance and manageability issues.
+To model this in your system you might create a group or role "anonymous" and add the permission `/files/DfDXj4knrEvetvcA:read` to that group/role.
+However, allowing anyone to add permissions to the group "anonymous" will quickly grow that group's permission list to millions of records creating performance and manageability issues.

-Alternatively you might create a separate resource url `/public/DfDXj4knrEvetvcA` acting as a symlink to `/files/DfDXj4knrEvetvcA` and grant group/role "anonymous" the permission `/public:read`.
-This way you define a permission only once for a single group.
+Alternatively, you might create an additional resource url `/public/DfDXj4knrEvetvcA` acting as a symlink to `/files/DfDXj4knrEvetvcA`.
+This way by granting a group/role "anonymous" the permission `/public:read` allows anyone to access your publicly shared files.
 While this works great, you might not want to create symlinks like that.

-More simply, you might just add an additional attribute `public=true|false` to each database record and check programmatically whether a user is granted access or not.
-If you were to force yourself using URL Permissions you might still create a group "anonymous" and grant the permissions `/files?public=true:read`.
+Ignoring URL-Based Permissions entirely, you might just add an additional attribute `public=true|false` to each database file metarecord and check programmatically whether a user is granted access or not (ADAC).
+Using URL Permissions in this scenario you might create a group "anonymous" and grant it the permission `/files?public=true:read`.